gslab-econ/gslab_python/gslab_scons/README.md

 release_directory: /Users/you/Dropbox/release
 ```

-Before releasing, the module executes an SCons dry run to check that your build is up-to-date.
+Before releasing, the module checks that your repository is up-to-date by executing (in order) a
+* `git status`
+* SCons dry run
 By default, we run SCons from `run.py`, but you can specify another script through `scons_local_path=<relative path to script here>`.
 Set this argument to `None` or `False` if you want to run `scons` using your global installation.
+Executing a dry run may update log files packed into the SConstruct, which could affect the `git status` in repeated runs.

-Including the option `no_zip` will prevent files
-from being zipped before they are released to the specified location.
+Including the option `no_zip` will prevent files from being zipped before they are released to the specified location.

-This release procedure will warn you when a versioned file
-is larger than 2MB and when the directory's versioned content
-is larger than 500MB in total.
+This release procedure will warn you when a versioned file is larger than 2MB and when the directory's versioned content is larger than 500MB in total.

-Instead of entering the GitHub token as a password when using `release`,
-you can store it in `config_user.yaml` as
+Instead of entering the GitHub token as a password when using `release`, you can store it in `config_user.yaml` as

 ```yaml
 github_token: <your token here>